Signs of a Bad Transmission Control Module

-The TCM processor helps understand various signals transmitted by the drivetrain’s engine control module (ECM), and outputs signals to control a vehicle’s speed, shifting, and regulate the temperature of a transmission.
-The input speed sensor sends critical rotational speed measurements to the TCM to determine the actual rotational speed of the torque converter.
+The TCM transmission module processor helps understand various signals transmitted by the drivetrain’s engine control module (ECM), and outputs signals to control a vehicle’s speed, shifting, and regulate the temperature inside the transmission.
+The module’s input speed sensor sends critical rotational speed measurements to the TCM to determine the actual rotational speed of the torque converter.

 The wheel speed sensor also works together with the TCM.
 Unlike having to manually engage the clutch with your left foot in a vehicle with a manual transmission, the wheel speed sensor tells the TCM when to decouple the transmission (aka engage the clutch).
 The wheel speed sensors also tell the module the speed of the car, whether the vehicle is going up or downhill so that it can adjust gear and tire rotation accordingly.
 If any of these sensors go bad, the results can spell disaster for your vehicle’s performance at best, and extremely dangerous at worst.

-- Inability to shift or stuck in gear
+- You can’t shift gears or your vehicle is stuck in gear

 Experiencing any of the warning signs of a bad TCM?